neogeographica/quakestarter/docsource/other_stuff/quake_engines.rst

 * mod loading UI: An in-game menu to activate a mod folder.
 * weapon binding UI: Support in the in-game controls menu for binding individual weapons to keys.
 (Otherwise these binds can be done with config file edits.)
 * use mouse in UI: Whether the mouse can be used to work the in-game menus.
-* improved perf: The ability to run with much higher framerates than previous engines.
 * unlocked fps: The ability to use framerate caps higher than 72 FPS without causing issues with the game physics.
+* custom particles: Support for mod-defined particle systems, such as found in Arcane Dimensions and Alkaline.
+* HUD variants: Support for a predefined selection of HUD layouts.
 * custom HUDs: Support for mod-defined HUD graphics, such as found in Arcane Dimensions and Alkaline.
-The asterisk for Ironwail is for a couple of reasons: while Ironwail does not yet support mod-defined HUDs, it does provide a selection of predefined HUD variants, and it plans to support mod-defined HUDs in some future release (at the time of writing this).
-* custom particles: Support for mod-defined particle systems, such as found in Arcane Dimensions and Alkaline.
+(Ironwail has this feature on its roadmap, but the version bundled with this release of Quakestarter does not yet support it.)
 * 8-bit emulation: Optional setting to emulate the palettized rendering of original DOS/WinQuake.
 * detect Steam paks: The ability to run using the gamedata from an existing Steam installation of Quake, without needing to find and copy the pak files.
 This doesn't matter when using Quakestarter, which does its own method of pak-finding, but can be handy otherwise.
 * lit water support: Support for rendering shadows on the surfaces of liquids, for recent maps that have been compiled in a way that generates that shadow information.